mettbroetchen43/boatswain/doc/stream-deck.md

-Stream Deck Plus shares the same USB protocol as of Original (v2), XL, and MK.2, with the exception of reading buttons states, and with the addition of sending and image to the touchscreen.
+Stream Deck Plus shares the same USB protocol as of Original (v2), XL, and MK.2, with the exception of reading buttons states, and with the addition of sending an image to the touchscreen.

 ### Read Buttons